Loading lesson…

 The big idea: the healthiest evaluation ecosystem mixes public (verifiable), private (trustworthy), and your own (relevant) measurements.

-What is the core idea behind "Private vs. Public Evaluations"?
+What is the main idea of "Private vs. Public Evaluations"?

-Which best describes the scope of "Private vs. Public Evaluations"?
+Which concept is most central to "Private vs. Public Evaluations"?